Master of Divinity

 Internship: Students in the contextual option must complete a 12-month internship that is normally taken after the second year.
 Interns must also enroll in two, concurrent internship Seminars during their placement.

 Students in the coursework option (27 courses) are either already working in a ministerial setting or are preparing for non-congregational ministry.
-This option includes four additional electives (in place of the Internship and Seminars for those in the Contextual option) allowing students to focus
+This option includes four additional electives (in place of the Internship and Seminars for those in the Contextual option) allowing students to focus coursework in areas of particular interest.

-The ideal program will consist of the following courses:
+Students will take the following courses: